KeepTheLidOnTight/Responsive_Portfolio/README.md

 N/A

 # Furthur Developments/Edits
--Continue to process this layout into a full fledged custom portfolio.
--Add more custom style elements
+-Continue to customize elements of the portfolio